bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Settlement/STRSM_OCL_Settle-Name.md

 After creating an settlement give it a **Name**.
 Optionally use the **Name Tag** to provide the location a history and purpose.

 ## Oracle: Settlement Name
-This oracle can be used to replace the one provided on [[OCL_Settle-Name#Oracle Settlement Name|Settlement Name Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Settle-Name#Oracle Settlement Name|Settlement Name Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Choose a name appropriate to the nature of the settlement, or roll for a random result.
-Optionally pair this name with the [[OCL_Settle-Name#Oracle Settlement Name Tag|Settlement Name Tag Oracle]]. ^guidance-OclSettlementName
+Optionally pair this name with the [[SF_CH5_Settle-Name#Oracle Settlement Name Tag|Settlement Name Tag Oracle]]. ^guidance-OclSettlementName

 | 1d100 | 1-2 | 3-4 | 5-6 |
 | :---: | :--- | :--- | :--- |